-Anthony concentrates in Global Politics and Security at MSFS.
-As an international development professional, he is most interested in exploring the nexus between development and global security, stability operations, and political transitions.
+Anthony concentrates in Global Politics and Security at Master of Science in Foreign Service (MSFS).
+As an international development professional, he is interested in exploring the nexus between development and global security, stability operations, and political transitions.
 He is a strong proponent of experimentation to find creative ways to solve lingering issues in the development/humanitarian space.
 One of his goals is to change the way the United States does business in this sector.

 Prior to MSFS, Anthony worked at an international development consultancy in Sierra Leone, where he collaborated with clients including USAID, UNDP, and WFP.
 He also served as a Princeton in Africa Fellow and development consultant in Malawi.
 Before moving abroad, Anthony helped further USAID’s humanitarian mission at the Office of U.S. Foreign Disaster Assistance (OFDA) in Washington.